GoogleChrome/developer.chrome.com/site/en/blog/whats-new-css-ui-2023/index.md

 <button popovertarget="event-popup">Create New Event</button>
 ```

-This is the default, or `auto` popover, but there is also a `manual` popover: `popover=auto` elements force-close other popovers when opened, receive focus when opened, and can light-dismiss.
+`popover` is a shorthand for `popover=auto`.
+An element with `popover=auto` will force-close other popovers when opened, receive focus when opened, and can light-dismiss.
 Conversely, `popover=manual` elements do not force-close any other element type, do not receive focus immediately, and do not light-dismiss.
 They close via a toggle or other close action.

+{% Codepen { user: 'web-dot-dev', id: 'mdzpGwq', height: 400, tab: 'result' } %}

+{% Video
+  src="video/HodOHWjMnbNw56hvNASHWSgZyAf2/cgHE50lFjDLze9JSeHtH.mp4", autoplay="true",
+  loop="true",
+  muted="true",
+  controls="true"
+%}

 The most up-to-date documentation on popovers can currently be found [on MDN](https://developer.mozilla.org/docs/Web/HTML/Global_attributes/popover).